-Wholesale Use of Scotch Pine Essential Oil
+Scotch Pine Essential Oil Uses: For Wholesale Purposes

+Cleaning product makes the first place in the list of scotch pine essential oil uses.
 Pine oil works great as a cleaner and deodorizer.
 It is a major ingredient in many commercial cleaning supplies, including Pine-Sol.
 In addition to being an effective cleansing agent, pine oil contains some disinfectant properties, mainly against Gram-negative bacteria.
 Its aroma is long-lasting, leaving a pleasant, fresh scent wherever used.

 Scotch pine essential oil benefits include its use as an air freshener.
 There are many different air fresheners on the market, including sprays, plugins, diffusers, and candles.
 The mechanisms of these work in a variety of different ways, though most work through masking.
 Other methods of action include adsorption, activation, or sanitization.